gwdistsys18/dist-sys-practice/README.md

 [Video: Kubernetes in 5 Minutes](https://www.youtube.com/watch?v=PH-2FfFD2PU)

+Both Kubernetes and Docker Swarm are orquestration tools,

 Kubernetes is an open source platform created by Google for container deployment.
 The idea was to automate deployment operation and scaling factors.
 It is sold as a production-ready, enterprise-grade, self-healing.
 This means that the fault-tolenrance of Kubernetes is very high.

 Swarm uses a lot of the tools that regular Docker containers use.
 So that brings a simplicity.
 But Kubernetes has it's own Command Line Interface (CLI) that is incompatible with Docker.